 Our gardens provide an amazing living classroom where curious minds can explore and learn about the natural world.
 Our programmes help primary-aged students to connect everyday products with their plant origins.
 Children will learn how plants have shaped our lives.
 We offer education programmes and resources at our Discovery Garden, located at the Botanic Garden, and at Otari Wiltons-Bush Garden.

-Our education programmes are well planned and align with The New Zealand Curriculum.
+Our education programmes are well planned in alignment with The New Zealand Curriculum.
 Our programmes cover a range of subjects and learning objectives.
 Some are listed below:Science

-Secondary school biology and horticulture tours, linked to the year 12 and 13 curriculum are also available at Otari, delivered by the Otari-Wilton’s Bush Trust.
+Secondary school biology and horticulture tours, linked to the year 12 and 13 curriculum, are also available at Otari-Wilton's Bush, delivered by the Otari-Wilton’s Bush Trust.

 The Nature Trail resources can be downloaded in four parts below.Part 1 - Information for Teachers A briefing for teachers about Otari-Wilton's Bush: